Velfi/ChicagoRustMeetup/this_month_in_rust/2018_october_23.md

 # This October In Rust

+## Rust Updates

+* [Rust 1.29.1] - Fixes a security vulnerability in `str::repeat`.
+* [Rust 1.29.2] - Fixes a miscompilation bug coming from LLVM, and restores the rls-preview component for Windows GNU users.

+Run `rustup update stable` to update to the latest version of Rust!

 ## New Toys

 * [Evcxr] - A REPL and Jupyter kernel for Rust.
 * [web-sys] - Raw bindings to all web APIs!
 Is also future-compatible with upcoming Web Assembly changes that will "eventually unlock even-faster-than-JS DOM performance".
+* [Bluetooth Low Energy with Rust] - Article discussing some new crates for doing BLE in Rust.

 ## Blog Posts and Articles